-Medical Attention: An employee who sustains a bona-fide, on-the-job, work-related illness or injury may seek medical attention from a provider as described above.
-Any employee who suffers a job-related illness or injury, no matter how insignificant, shall be required to notify his or her Department Head and the Human Resources Department as soon as possible.
+An employee who sustains a bona-fide, on-the-job, work-related illness or injury may seek medical attention from a provider as described above.
+Any employee who suffers a job-related illness or injury, no matter how insignificant, shall fill out an Incident Report and notify his or her Department Head and the Human Resources Department within 24 hours of injury/illness.
+If the injury/illness occurs during non-regular County business hours, the incident must be reported by 10 AM the following business day.
+In the event these procedures are not followed by the employee, it could result in the loss and/or denial of workers' compensation benefits.
+The employee could also face disciplinary action.
 The County encourages employees to return to work as soon as they are able to do so.
 An employee returning to work must submit a physician's statement of medical condition and release to return to work.

-Eligibility: All Hardin County employees, Elected Officials and Reserve Deputies are covered by Workers' Compensation while on duty for the County.
+All Hardin County employees, Elected Officials and Reserve Deputies are covered by Workers' Compensation while on duty for the County.

-Benefits: Employees receive no pay for the first seven (7) days following a work-related injury or illness; however, if you are out for two weeks, you will receive pay for the first seven (7) days.
+Employees receive no pay for the first seven (7) days following a work-related injury or illness; however, if you are out for two weeks, you will receive pay for the first seven (7) days.
 The amount of pay you receive approximates 70% of your hourly wage or salary.